 - Sender attributes (department, AD group, etc.)

-- Receiver domain whitelist/blacklist
+- Receiver domain allow list/block list

-When deployed as part of a McAfee Unified Cloud Edge (UCE) solution, data protection policies already defined for an endpoint, Shadow IT, or IaaS storage can be seamlessly applied to multiple SaaS vendors.
+When deployed as part of a McAfee Enterprise Unified Cloud Edge (UCE) solution, data protection policies already defined for an endpoint, Shadow IT, or IaaS storage can be seamlessly applied to multiple SaaS vendors.